antoinepryy/TDA602-language-based-security/README.md

 ## Lab 1 - TOCTOU

+### Part 0 : About source code

+- All our code is located in src folder

 ### Part 1 : Exploit your program

 - Shared resource are the wallet (wallet.txt) and our pocket (pocket.txt), that are shared between users that call our ShoppingCart file.